ericdke/apero-docs/FAQ.md

 There's also a set of default themes to choose from.

+#### Starting with macOS 10.14 Mojave

+Themes are associated with Dark and Light mode.

+Each color theme now has a light and a dark palette.
+When switching from a mode to the other, the theme seamlessly changes its palette at the same time.

+A few new default themes and modified existing ones demonstrate the feature.
+"Classic" themes also have two palettes but they're identical by default.
+As usual, all default themes are modifiable, and you can create your own themes.

 ### Dark mode

+#### macOS versions older than 10.14 Mojave

 When this option is on, Apero uses dark windows.